einverne/dotfiles/README.md

 - Karabiner-Elements
 - Hammerspoon

+Terminal font:

+- Ghostty uses `Fira Code` as the primary terminal font, with `PingFang SC` as the Chinese fallback.
+- Install the font on macOS with `brew install --cask font-fira-code`.

 ## Claude Code Support

 This repository includes Claude Code skills and agents for enhanced AI assistance: